farshadghodsian/llava-amd-radeon-demo/README.md

 ```

 Once you have the above libraries installed you can run the model_worker.py with `--load-4bit` flag to load larger models in 4-bit mode so that they fit on a single GPU.
 > Note: Radeon GPUs do not support HIPBLASLT library so you will need to tell Pytorch not to use it by setting `TORCH_BLAS_PREFER_HIPBLASLT=0 `.
+This is not related to bitsandbytes, but an upstream [issue with PyTroch](https://github.com/pytorch/pytorch/issues/119081).

 You can run the model worker with the following command:

-`TORCH_BLAS_PREFER_HIPBLASLT=0 python3 llava/serve/model_worker.py --load-4bit --model-path liuhaotian/llava-v1.6-mistral-7b`
+`TORCH_BLAS_PREFER_HIPBLASLT=0 python3 llava/serve/model_worker.py --load-4bit --model-path liuhaotian/llava-v1.6-34b`

 This should allow you to run the LLava-34b model 4-bit on a single Radeon GPU as it should only take up 18.42GiB instead of about 65GiB.
 <br/>